ShubhadeepSadhukhan1993/fastSF/Verification.md

   <img src="docs/SF_scalar.png" alt="Trulli" style="width:100%">
   <figcaption>Fig.4: For the scalar field defined in Problem 2: (a) Density plot of the second-order scalar structure function as function of the displacement vector. (b) Density plot of (l<sub>x</sub> + l<sub>z</sub>)<sup>2</sup>, which is the analytical value of the second-order scalar structure function.
 The two density plots are very similar.</figcaption>
 </figure>

-Problems 1 and 2 are used as test cases for the the code.
-The user is required to execute the shell script `fastSF/runTest.sh` to run the test case.
-On doing so, the code generates the velocity and the scalar fields as per the above relation.
-After computing the structure functions, the code computes the percentage difference between the theoretical and the computed values of the structure functions.
-If the error does not exceed 1 x 10<sup>-10</sup>, the code is deemed to have passed.

 ### Problem 3